 Tonkin & Taylor - Provided pro-bono work on the NZ Deerstalkers, Clay target and Pistol range designs and consent application.

-Tauriko Sawmill – Provided technical advice and discounts on milling and treating of trees felled in the park and now applied in various projects around Park.
+Tauriko Sawmill - Provided technical advice and discounts on milling and treating of trees felled in the Park and now applied in various projects around the Park.

 Community partners and schools

-YMCA – recently developed holiday programme activities based in the park
+YMCA – Holiday programme activities based in the Park.

-Foundation for Youth Development – investigating the potential for FYD programmes to use park facilities
+Foundation for Youth Development – Potential for FYD programmes to use Park facilities.

-Pyes Pa School – regularly uses the park for outdoor education and overnight camps
+Pyes Pa School – Uses the Park for outdoor education and overnight camps.

-Tauranga Rudolf Steiner – have adopted a corner of the central hub, planting trees and shrubs
+Tauranga Rudolf Steiner – Adopted a corner of the central hub, planting trees and shrubs.

 Otumoetai College – Student project undertaken to design and construct 12 official picnic tables for the Park in 2010 and another 6 in 2012.
 Students have also designed 3 Park Kiosks.